In 2022, tuition for full-time students at University of Hartford was $42,851 a year.

-University of Hartford is a private, nonprofit institution, so it has the same tuition for residents of Connecticut as it does for residents from other states.
+University of Hartford is a private, nonprofit institution, so it has the same tuition for residents of Connecticut as it does for students who live in other states.

 Hartford has the same tuition for international students as for those from out of state.